Tag Archives: Actual Play Review

 Continue reading Solitaire Storytelling: The last voyage of the Barcosa

-Solitaire Storytelling: Last Tea House
+Solitaire Storytelling: Last Tea Shop

 I run a tea shop on the border of the living and the dead.
 The recently deceased visit for one last hot drink before their long journey to the Great Beyond.
 Time is strange here.
 Days and memories blur.
 Nobody visited yesterday – I am sure of that.
 Someone passed last week, but I am unable to picture their face.